PTegmark/Scratch-GANPaint/README.md

 * [Inspect Element! ](https://www.lifewire.com/get-inspect-element-tool-for-browser-756549)
 * [Print statements! ](https://developer.mozilla.org/en-US/docs/Web/API/Console/log)
 * For a list of the different Scratch block types, see the file "scratch-vm/src/extension-support/block-type.js".
 For a list of most (this list doesn't include dropdown menus) of the different Scratch field types, see the file "scratch-vm/src/extension-support/argument-type.js".
+* If you've never used the terminal before, I would recommend learning the following commands and things:
+  * cd (change working directory)
+  * ls (list the items in a directory)
+  * ls -a (list ALL the items in a directory)
+  * pwd (print working directory)
+  * "." (a single period) refers to the working directory.
+So "cd folder-name" does the same thing as "cd ./folder-name"
+  * ".." (two periods) refers to the parent directory.
+So if your working directory is "/Users/username/folder1/folder2", entering the command "cd .." into the terminal would change your working directory to "/Users/username/folder1".